2019 GUEST ARTIST FACULTY

-"splendid player", Argentinean bandoneonist Héctor Del Curto's career spanning for more than twenty–five years, has encompassed traditional Tango, New Tango, Jazz, Classical and World music.
-A recent Grammy–award winner, he has performed with world–renowned tango
+"splendid player", Grammy–Award winning Argentinean bandoneonist Héctor Del Curto's career spanning for more than twenty–five years, has encompassed traditional Tango, New Tango, Jazz, Classical and World music.
+He has performed with world–renowned tango

 legends such as Astor Piazzolla and Osvaldo Pugliese, clarinetist Paquito D'Rivera,

 saxophonist Joe Lovano, violinist Cho–Liang Lin, pianist Pablo Ziegler, as well as with Metropolitan Opera Orchestra, Dallas Symphony Orchestra, St. Louis Symphony,